tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 - Reading data
 - Configuring via UI
-- Tun on and off (theoretically, setting to off doesn't change anything but working for on (rewiring after red led of death))
+- Tun on and off (this also fixes red led "error")
 - Setting limit
 - Showing logs